Does It Count If You Lose Your Virginity to an Android?: Anime

 A short-form anime television series adaptation produced under WWWave Corporation's Deregula anime label was announced on May 13, 2025.
-The series is animated by Nyan Pollution-ω- and directed and written by Neko B, with Mitsuru Tsukiumi designing the characters and ZincP composing the music.
-It is set to premiere in January 2026.
+The series was animated by Nyan Pollution-ω- and directed and written by Neko B, with Mitsuru Tsukiumi designing the characters and ZincP composing the music.
+It aired from January 10 to February 28, 2026, on Tokyo MX and BS11, with the AnimeFesta service streaming the Deregula version with uncensored and extended scenes of the anime.
+(Note: Tokyo MX listed the series premiere at 24:00 on January 9, 2026, which is effectively January 10 at midnight JST.)
+The theme song is "Android de Shin Jidai" (アンドロイドde新時代) performed by Komaru Kurikoma.
+OceanVeil is streaming the series.

 Reception

 Matt Marcus, a staff writer at Okazu, gave the series an overall 8 out of 10, noting that "The premise is so nakedly (ha) transparent in its aims that even when a gag is eye-rollingly contrived [...]
 I find myself unable to find it distasteful."
 He further praised Casper Kazor's work on the localization, "there are a lot of really fun little turns of phrase that got me chortling."

 Does It Count If You Lose Your Virginity to an Android? was featured on BookWalker's top-selling manga for 2023 and 2024.